bendangmi/fs-dw-table-springboot-starter/REAMDE_EN.md

 Spring Boot starter for Feishu Bitable (DuoWeiTable) APIs.
-It provides typed request/response models, entity mapping helpers, and auto-configuration so consumers can add a dependency, set configuration, and start calling APIs like they would with a database.
+It provides typed request/response models, entity mapping helpers, and auto-configuration so consumers can add a dependency, set configuration, enable the starter with
+@EnableFsDwTable, and start calling APIs like they would with a database.
 Chinese version: `README.md`.

 ## Vision